Case Study

 Same product.
 Before: competing treatments.
 After: shared language, room for expression.

 Documentation was the gap.
 The style guide lived in Figma and in engine, but usage docs were buried in a separate tool.
 New build artists got confused on complex screens because instructions were hard to find.
-I'd build a unified doc layer earlier, something alongside the components instead of somewhere else.
+I'd build a unified doc layer earlier, something right next to the components instead of somewhere else.

 I was also the sole maintainer.
-I'd started distributing ownership to other leads but needed more time to get that running properly.
+I'd started handing ownership to other leads but needed more time to get that running properly.

 Documentation was the gap.
 The style guide lived in Figma and in engine, but usage docs were buried in a separate tool.
 New build artists got confused on complex screens because instructions were hard to find.
-I'd build a unified doc layer earlier, something alongside the components instead of somewhere else.
+I'd build a unified doc layer earlier, something right next to the components instead of somewhere else.

 I was also the sole maintainer.
-I'd started distributing ownership to other leads but needed more time to get that running properly.
+I'd started handing ownership to other leads but needed more time to get that running properly.

 © 2026 by Albert Carmona